-Recent announcements indicated that the Department of Treasury will implement another tax, called Carbon Tax, early in 2017.
-It has been projected that this tax will add R13.7 billion to the fiscus with an aim to reduce Green House Gas (GHG) emissions to combat Climate Change.
+The National Treasury has indicated it will implement another tax, Carbon Tax, early in 2018.
+Projections show this tax will add R13.7 billion to the fiscus in an effort to reduce Green House Gas (GHG) emissions threatening Climate Change.

-While OUTA supports efforts that effectively reduces pollution and GHG emissions, we do not believe that Treasury’s Carbon Tax initiative will help to reduce GHG emissions in the medium to long term.
-It is our view that the structure of this Carbon Tax, which is not ringfenced and directed to support or generate initiatives to combat GHG, will merely become another tax added to the general fiscus.
+While we support efforts which effectively reduce pollution and GHG emissions, we do not believe Treasury’s Carbon Tax initiative will help reduce GHG emissions in the medium to long term.
+The structure of this Carbon Tax, which is not ringfenced and directed to support or generate initiatives to combat GHG will, without a doubt simply disappear into the general tax pot.

-Furthermore, we believe that by adding a Carbon Tax to the cost of doing business, this will not necessarily change business behaviour (i.e. reduce the organisations emissions) and the cost of the Carbon Tax will more than likely be passed on to the consumer.
+Furthermore, we believe adding a Carbon Tax to the cost of business will not necessarily change behaviour (i.e. reduce an organisation’s emissions).
+The cost of a Carbon Tax will more than likely be passed onto the consumer.

-In short, if a new tax is not neutral in its impact on society and does not necessarily change the behaviour it is intended to, or is not used to secure a beneficial outcome for society, specifically in the areas that the tax is applied, then it is an irrational, unnecessarya and therefor and unjust tax and should be challenged.
+If a new tax is not neutral in impact on society, does not change the behaviour it is intended to or is not used to secure a beneficial outcome for society in the areas the tax is applied, then it is an irrational, unnecessary.
+By all definitions, Carbon Tax is an unjust tax and should be challenged.